Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-macros/trident-remaining-accounts.md

 ## Remaining Accounts Methods

 !!! warning "Internal Method"
-    These methods are used internally by Trident and is not expected to use them manually.
+    These methods are used internally by Trident and it is not expected to use them manually.

 The macro implements the `RemainingAccountsMethods` trait with the corresponding methods: